appsquickly/typhoon-example/Pods/Typhoon/README.md

 ![Build Status](http://www.typhoonframework.org/docs/latest/build-status/build-status.png?q=zz)

 The following reports are published by our build server after each commit.
-(We use something a little more comprehensive than Travis - if you'd like the scripts, we'd be happy to share).
 Note that the status of the CI build is not related to tagged releases that are published and pushed to CocoaPods - these are stable.

 Test Failures typically indicate a bug that has been flagged, but not yet fixed.
 By policy we maintain more than 90% test coverage.

 * <a href="http://www.typhoonframework.org/docs/latest/api/modules.html">API</a>
-* <a href="http://www.typhoonframework.org/docs/latest/test-results/">Test Results</a>
+* <a href="http://appsquick.dyndns.org:8085/artifact/TPN-TC/JOB1/build-latest/reports/test-results/index.html">Test Results</a>
-* <a href="http://www.typhoonframework.org/docs/latest/coverage">Coverage Reports</a>
+* <a href="http://appsquick.dyndns.org:8085/artifact/TPN-TC/JOB1/build-latest/reports/coverage/index.html">Coverage Reports</a>

+(These reports are hosted on a temporary server until we fully complete moving our build-system to Gradle)

 # Feature Requests and Contributions